mvysny/vaadin-boot/README.md

 By default, VaadinBoot listens on all interfaces; call `localhostOnly()` to only listen on localhost.

+### Missing `/src/main/webapp`?

+Since we're not packaging to WAR, the `src/main/webapp` folder is ignored.
+We need to package the `webapp` folder in a way so that it's served from the jar itself.
+Indeed, the directory is located at `src/main/resources/webapp`.
+Make sure to add an empty file named `src/main/resources/webapp/ROOT` - that will allow Vaadin Boot to quickly figure out the precise location of your webapp directory in the class loader.

 ### Command-line Args

 Really dumb at the moment; if there's a port passed as the first parameter then it will be used, otherwise